azanihs/azanihasibuan/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-Muhammad Azani Hasibuan is a Phd student at the University of Western Australia.
+Muhammad Azani Hasibuan is a Ph.D. student at the University of Western Australia.
 He completed his master degree in Information Technology and his bachelor degree in Computer Science from the University of Indonesia.
-His main research interests center on the intersection of data mining, online learning and self-regulated learning.
+His main research interests centre on the intersection of data mining, online learning and self-regulated learning.
 His research project focuses on exploring the changing and development of students’ regulation in the online collaborative learning environment.